t-mullin/CSCI_441_Spring_2020/labs/lab0/README.md

 # Lab 0 - Up and running with C++

+*You should work individually on this assignment.
+To receive credit, demonstrate your completed program during lab or push your code up to Bitbucket prior to class on the due date.*

 For the most part you've all been using Java in your programming classes.
 You should also have been exposed to a little bit of C. In CSCI 441 you'll be using C++.
 This lab aims to familiarize you with some features of C++ that are